atolab/zenoh-web/content/docs/migration_1.0/Concepts.md

 },
 ```

-⚠️ Note: in `client` mode, `zenohd` will try connect to each endpoint in order until one is successful, then stop subsequent endpoint connection attempts.
+⚠️ Note: in `client` mode, `zenohd` will try connect to each endpoint in order until one is successful, then stop subsequent endpoint connection attempts. `client`'s only connect to a single endpoint.

 ### Scouting